How to Upcycle Button-Up Shirts for Quality Fabric – A DIY Guide

 • Large dresses and skirts have a lot of fabric yardage.

-• Check clearance racks at stores for new clothing as well as used clothing.
-I buy a lot of nice new clothing that are on the clearance rack to make other things with.
+• Check clearance racks at stores for new and used clothing.
+I buy a lot of nice new clothing that is on the clearance rack to make other things with.
 It can be cheaper than buying new fabric.

-• I recommend getting a large bin to put clothing you will be using for fabric and label the container so you don’t get them confused with out of season clothing.
+• I recommend getting a large bin to store clothing you will be using for fabric, and label the container so you don’t confuse it with out-of-season clothing.

 • Thoroughly clean items before disassembling for sewing projects.